auto-differentiaters-in-CST/cs107-FinalProject/docs/documentation.md

 $$ f(x,y)=100(y-x^2)^2+(1-x)^2,$$

 is a common test function used for optimization algorithms.
 We use it to demonstrate a nice application of our package.

 Here we only show the code for doing Newton's method in each iteration, where our package can be used to obtain the Jacobian and Hessian directly.
 Please refer to docs/using_VAD_for_Newtons_method.ipynb for the complete notebook with a contour plot of the optimization path.
-Please refer to docs/using_VAD_for_Newtons_method.ipynb for the complete notebook.

 ```python